 Updates

-Introduction: UNDP Report on West Asia Conflict and Asia-Pacific Human Development
+Introduction: UNDP Report on West Asia Conflict and Its Asia-Pacific Impact

 UPSC Relevance

-• GS Paper 2: International Relations – Impact of conflicts on regional stability and development.
+• GS Paper 2: International Relations – Impact of global conflicts on regional development and India’s foreign policy.

-• GS Paper 3: Economy – Effects of international conflicts on domestic economic indicators, poverty, and food security.
+• GS Paper 3: Economy – Economic consequences of international conflicts, poverty measurement, and social welfare schemes.

 Economic Impact of West Asia Conflict on Asia-Pacific